ecodynlab/GALUP/Modules/Module 2.md

     b.
 Using the script as a guide, map the satellite images using your chosen region and dates of interest.

     c.
 Take screenshots of the images displayed in the GEE map.
+        i.
+Tip: if no images appear, this is likely due to cloud cover.
+Try changing the region of interest or the cloud cover percetange (e.g. filterMetadata('CLOUD_COVER','less_than',70) to filterMetadata('CLOUD_COVER','less_than',90).

 4. Repeat the process of 3(a-c) with a set of dates during the winter months (December to March).
 5. Questions: